-- 486.102 Physical therapist assistant; licensing requirements.-To be eligible for licensing by the board as a physical therapist assistant, an applicant must: - (1) Be at least 18 years old; - (2) Be of good moral character; and - (3)(a) Have been graduated from a school giving a course of not less than 2 years for physical therapist assistants, which has been approved for the educational preparation of physical therapist assistants by the appropriate accrediting agency recognized by the Commission on Recognition of Postsecondary Accreditation or the United States Department of Education, which includes, but is not limited to, any regional or national institutional accrediting agencies recognized by the United States Department of Education or the Commission on Accreditation for Physical Therapy Education (CAPTE), at the time of her or his graduation and have passed to the satisfaction of the board an examination to determine her or his fitness for practice as a physical therapist assistant as hereinafter provided; - (b) Have been graduated from a school giving a course for physical therapist assistants in a foreign country and have educational credentials deemed equivalent to those required for the educational preparation of physical therapist assistants in this country, as recognized by the appropriate agency as identified by the board, and passed to the satisfaction of the board an examination to determine her or his fitness for practice as a physical therapist assistant as hereinafter provided; or - (c) Be entitled to licensure without examination as provided in s.
+- 486.102 Physical therapist assistant; licensing requirements.-To be eligible for licensing by the board as a physical therapist assistant, an applicant must: - (1) Be at least 18 years old; - (2) Be of good moral character; and - (3)(a) Have been graduated from a school giving a course of not less than 2 years for physical therapist assistants, which has been approved for the educational preparation of physical therapist assistants by the appropriate accrediting agency recognized by the Commission on Recognition of Postsecondary Accreditation or the United States Department of Education, at the time of her or his graduation and have passed to the satisfaction of the board an examination to determine her or his fitness for practice as a physical therapist assistant as hereinafter provided; - (b) Have been graduated from a school giving a course for physical therapist assistants in a foreign country and have educational credentials deemed equivalent to those required for the educational preparation of physical therapist assistants in this country, as recognized by the appropriate agency as identified by the board, and passed to the satisfaction of the board an examination to determine her or his fitness for practice as a physical therapist assistant as hereinafter provided; or - (c) Be entitled to licensure without examination as provided in s.
 486.107.
 History.-s.
 10, ch.
 67-537; s.
 6, ch.
 73-354; s.
 2, ch.
 79-116; ss.
 2, 3, ch.
 81-318; ss.
 11, 24, ch.
 83-86; ss.
 17, 18, ch.
 86-31; s.
 8, ch.
 89-124; s.
 4, ch.
 91-429; s.
 29, ch.
 94-310; s.
 464, ch.
 97-103; s.
 181, ch.
 97-264; s.
 17, ch.
-2013-93. - 486.103 Physical therapist assistant; application for license; fee.-A person who desires to be licensed as a physical therapist assistant shall apply to the department in writing on a form furnished by the department.
+2013-93; s.
+32, ch.
+2016-230. - 486.103 Physical therapist assistant; application for license; fee.-A person who desires to be licensed as a physical therapist assistant shall apply to the department in writing on a form furnished by the department.
 She or he shall embody in that application evidence under oath, satisfactory to the board, of possession of the qualifications preliminary to examination required by s.
 486.104.
 The applicant shall pay to the department at the time of filing the application a fee not to exceed